 Rooms ► View all

-These superior suites come complete with air-conditioning, a ceiling fan, satellite TV and tea and coffee facilities.
-These rooms are larger in size and come with a balcony overlooking the tropical gardens.
+These superior double rooms come complete with air-conditioning, a ceiling fan, satellite TV and tea and coffee facilities.
+These rooms are larger in size and come with a balcony or terrace overlooking the tropical gardens.

 TripAdvisor Reviews Show more reviews »